History - 133rd Ave Roundabout

 133rd Ave, NE Roundabout Art

-The RIVER, by Wildheart Designs is the preferred artwork selected by the City Council pending final proposal submission and contract execution.
+The RIVER, by Wildheart Designs is the preferred artwork selected by the City Council.

 About the Project